Tell us about your accident and we'll tell you...

 Once you have asked a question and received your personalised response you may decide to proceed with a claim for compensation.
 Our expert may be able to take on your claim for you, in which case a letter will be sent to the defendant with details of your case, demonstrating their negligence.
 The defendant will then take some time to investigate your claim and decide whether or not to contest.

 The defendant may make a Part 36 offer to the claimant, offering to settle part or the entire claim before court proceedings start.
 If a defendant accepts liability, you may be able to settle on a sum without the need to go to court.
-If the defendant does not respond or an agreement cannot be reached, your claims expert will take care of preparing your case for court and then it will be up to a magistrate to decide on the outcome.
+If the defendant does not respond or an agreement cannot be reached, your claims expert will take care of preparing your case for court and then it will be up to a judge to decide on the outcome.

 How much compensation will I receive?

-This will depend on the nature of the case and the injury or damages sustained.
 Ensuring that you have a suitable expert with experience in dealing with claims of a similar nature as yours means that you have the best chance of securing compensation which is fair and in accordance with the inconvenience you have suffered.

 Making Compensation Claims